 A few potential pain-relievers:

-- Acetaminophen (Tylenol) – For people unable to take ibuprofen, non-steroidal medications, or aspirin, Acetaminophen (Tylenol) is recommended.
-The recommended dosage is 1000mg every 6 hours (without exceeding 4000mg/day).
-The consumption of alcohol is not recommended while taking acetaminophen or medications containing acetaminophen.
+- Acetaminophen (Tylenol) – For patients unable to take Ibuprofen, non-steroidal medication, Tylenol is recommended.
+The recommended dosage is 1,000mg every 6 hours (without exceed 4,000mg/day).

 You also want to make sure that you minimize chewing on the affected tooth until your root canal therapy is completed and your dentist has placed a final restoration on your tooth.
 This is to ensure no further traumatic injuries occurs.

 Please contact your dentist to have your tooth restored within 1-2 weeks following completion of your root canal therapy.
 If the tooth does not get the necessary final restoration and the temporary filling wear out, the root canal will become infected and need re-treatment or extraction.
 That is why it is extremely important to follow up with your general dentist immediately.

 Step 1: Reduce The Amount Of Stress Placed On The Teeth

 Until the crown is placed onto your tooth, the tooth is completely unprotected.
 When unprotected, avoid chewing things (especially harder foods) on that side of your mouth until the crown is placed and the therapy site is completely protected.
 This will help avoid needing any type of fractured tooth management.

 Step 2: Choose Foods That Are Soft